Crossrail: Operational testing

-Expected completion
+Completion

 With an initial budget of £14.8 billion, the total cost rose to £18.25 billion by November 2019, and increased further to £18.8 billion by December 2020.

 Delays to the project of several months were caused by the COVID-19 pandemic in England, and in late 2020 this reduced the number of workers that could be safely on-site.

 By August 2021, seven of the nine new stations had been handed over to TfL.

 The Abbey Wood to Paddington section opened to passengers on 24 May 2022, although initially trains did not run on Sundays to allow for further testing, nor did they call at Bond Street, which opened on 24 October 2022.
 From Sunday 6 November trains began running directly from Reading and Heathrow in the west to Abbey Wood, and from Shenfield in the east through to Paddington as the surface railways connect with the central tunnels.
-TfL expects that the full line, with final timetable, will be operational by May 2023.
+TfL released the final timetable, on 22 May 2023.